OpenRiskNet/workshop/development-workshop-2019/exercise-b/README.md

     using the OpenShift Web Console.
 In this exercise we use OpenShift's command-line tools.

+>   For a full list of command you can visit the OpenShift v3.11
+    [CLI reference] page.

 ## Installing the command-line tools
 Follow the instructions in the **Log into the server** section of [Exercise A](../exercise-a/README.md).